harunrst/reading-time-action/README.md

 <a href="https://github.com/harunrst/reading-time-action/actions"><img alt="typescript-action status" src="https://github.com/harunrst/reading-time-action/workflows/build-test/badge.svg"></a>

-Reading time action calculates medium-like reading times of markdown files in your repository and inserts them to the top of your markdown files.
+Reading time action calculates medium-like reading times of markdown files in your repository and prepends them to the top of your markdown files.

 ![](./assets/example_view.jpg)